plebln/xml2bib/README.md

 Bibliographic chaos may ensue if it is not used correctly.

-Use under Gnu Public License (GPL) Version 3.0.
-See LICENCE.
+Use under Gnu Public License (GPL) Version 3.0. http://www.gnu.org/licenses/

+    xml2bib is Copyright (C) 2018 Peter L. Evans.
-This software comes with absolutely no warranty.
+    This software comes with ABSOLUTELY NO WARRANTY.
+    This is free software, and you are welcome to redistribute it under certain conditions; see `LICENSE` for details.

 BibTeX is a widely-used format for references, introduced by Oren Patashnik in the late 20th century.
 Despite its age, it is still